Vision-Intelligence-and-Robots-Group/Consolidated-Eulerian-Video-Magnification-and-Interpolation/README.md

 # Consolidated-Eulerian-Video-Magnification-and-Interpolation

-Official impelemntation of the consolidated Eulerian video magnificaiton and interpolation methods.
+Official implementation of the consolidated Eulerian video magnification and interpolation (ACM TOMM19, IEEE FG 2018).

 -- run "main.m" to get the magnified vedio